Bitlancer/strings-documentation/README.md

 An application is composed of one or more formations and represents the full stack of services that are required to run the larger service you are offering.
 For example, a website built on Wordpress would require Apache, PHP, and MySQL and therefore might be composed of an Apache-PHP application server formation and a MySQL formation.

+### Application DNS

+Strings allows you to setup DNS records within the context of your application to serve as a simple mechanism for service discovery.
+To demonstrate this feature, lets look at an example.

+* You've setup a wordpress application, www, which is composed of two formations: app server formation, database formation.
+The database formation is composed of two mysql servers, longo & jago, in a master-master replication mode.

+* You setup application dns entries for each of the mysql servers as follows: db01.www.example-infra.net -> longo, db02.www.example-infra.net -> jago.

+* You configure wordpress to use the dns entries setup in the previous step.

+This configuration is advantageous because you can easily replace your database nodes, in the event of a node failure, upgrade, etc, without altering your application.

 ### Application Deployment

 Putting application code and data in place is handled via *Deploy Scripts*.